charles9861/Autcad-connect/Setup.md

+# Connecting AutoCAD drawing elements<br>
-oConnecting AutoCAD drawing elements (such as blocks or objects) to an external database while managing custom attributes is a common requirement in fields like architecture, engineering, and construction.
+(such as blocks or objects) to an external database while managing custom attributes is a common requirement in fields like architecture, engineering, and construction.
 This approach enables data centralization, automation, and better version control.

 Here’s a detailed step-by-step strategy for connecting AutoCAD elements to an external database (e.g., MySQL, SQL Server, or SQLite) using AutoCAD’s APIs and attributes.

 ⸻

-🧭 Strategy Overview
+### 🧭 Strategy Overview

 Use AutoCAD .NET API (ObjectARX / AutoCAD .NET SDK) or AutoLISP/VBA to:
 1. Assign and read custom attributes (via Block Attributes or XData/XRecords).